Purusha

 What did you think of the poetry?

-V/ Closing circle
+VII/ Closing circle

-Before leaving, have the children stand in a circle.
+Before leaving, have the children sit or stand in a circle.

 When the children are in a circle, ask them what they did today, and prompt them with questions and answers.
 If any parents have come to pick up their children, invite them to join the circle (so they can know what it is their children learned about this week).

-When you’ve reviewed what the children learned for a couple of minutes, say together the unison benediction (which is posted in your classroom).
+After you’ve reviewed what the children learned for a couple of minutes, say together some closing words, either the ones below or something you choose.
 Tell the children how you enjoyed seeing them (if that’s true), and that you look forward to seeing them again next week.

 Leader resources